SACHSTech/careers-in-computer-science-Stefantu17/README.md

 <img src="https://www.ironhack.com/static/287f23f4c46b052fc5c841f0e2b452c2/c1157/web.png" width="450" height="300">

 ## Career Description:
 A Web Developer is someone who is responsible for creating code that is used for website applications.
+The code they create can be used to build the backbone of a websites functionality or to make the website look the way they want to it for users.

 ## Typical Duties and Responsibilites.
 Web Developers can be classified under 3 terms; frontend, backend, and full-stack.
 Frontend developers work on the design and look of a website, Backend developers work on the functionality and data processing of a website, and Full-Stack combines the two.
-Web Developers work in teams where

 ## Education Requirements
 As Web Developers need to be well-rounded in programming and mathematics.
 A Bachelor's Degree in Mathematics, Computer Science or related subject will prepare an individual for Web Development.
 Most Companies will require applicants to have a Bachelor's Degree or equivalent Job Experience to prove technical and non-technical ability